Higher Education Academic Credit Transfer Procedure

 3. If rejected, advise the Institute/School accordingly, including reasons.

-1. The Manager, Global Professional Services or Senior Manager, Academic Courses will prepare the articulation agreement contract.
+1. The Associate Director, Global Partnerships and Business Development Manager, Curriculum Services will prepare the articulation agreement contract.

-2. The DVC (G&E) or DVCA will sign the articulation agreement contract with the external provider.
+2. The DVC, Global, Engagement & Quality/PVC Learning & Teaching will sign the articulation agreement contract with the external provider.

 3. Lodge the signed articulation agreement, including the contract and approved articulation agreement proposal, in the relevant contract management system.